St. Lucia Day is December 13th, so celebrate with this saffron bread recipe. It’s braided and stacked into a crown and sprinkled with pearl sugar.

 (I think I got it right this time!)

-Powdered saffron isn’t available to me locally so I had to order it online.
+Saffron threads will work in this recipe, but you’ll need to grind them to a powder first in a mortar and pestle.
+I prefer powdered saffron.
+It isn’t available to me locally so I had to order it online.
 I chose this Spanish saffron powder because it had the most favorable reviews.
-I used four .100 gram capsules which yielded the brightest yellow dough I’ve ever seen!
+I used four 1/4 gram capsules which yielded the brightest yellow dough I’ve ever seen!

 The dough was easy to handle and roll into three 36-inch ropes.
 I did the work on my dining room table so I’d have plenty of room and you may want to do the same.
 Braiding the dough is simple: start in the center and braid one end, and then turn it around and braid the other end.
 This way you’re braiding 18-inch lengths at a time, and not trying to flip 36-inch lengths of dough over one another by starting at one end.